Sebastião Bugalho: Journalistic activity

 He began his journalistic career at the Jornal i, when only 19 years old, after he proposed to write an opinion article there.
-He was subsequently invited to write an weekly opinion column and to work on the news coverage of the CDS – People's Party.
+He was subsequently invited to write a weekly opinion column and to work on the news coverage of the CDS – People's Party.

 In his first years of college he combined classes with internships at Jornal i and Sol.
 He wrote mainly about politics, having interviewed Pedro Nuno Santos, Graça Fonseca, Rui Moreira, Francisco Rodrigues dos Santos and André Ventura.
 Shortly before abandoning his journalistic career, he published a article about the future list of CDS-PP candidates for the 2019 legislative elections, a list that he would later join.

 He was then invited to offer political commentary on TVI, with José Miguel Júdice and Constança Cunha e Sá.
 He then had a program, with António Rolo Duarte, Novos Fora Nada, on TVI24.

 He was a columnist at Diário de Notícias, at Observador and a commentator at CNN Portugal.
 He is currently a columnist for the weekly Expresso.
 Between October 2023 and April 2024, he was a commentator on SIC Notícias, which underwent a rebranding that same month.